 - Improve birth outcomes for women with substance use disorders

-Federal law requires medication-assisted addiction treatments to include not only pharmacologic treatments for patients suffering from substance use disorders but also important access to behavioral therapies from trained professionals.
+Federal law requires medication-assisted addiction treatments to include pharmacologic treatments for patients suffering from substance use disorders and important access to behavioral therapies from trained professionals.
 This is one of the benefits of medication-assisted treatment.
 It promotes a fuller approach to treatment, helps alter your behaviors better, and treats your co-occurring mental health issues.
-Interventions during MAT will be personalized to the patient’s specific needs to increase the chances of a lifetime of recovery.
+Interventions during MAT are detailed to the patient’s needs to increase the chances of a lifetime of recovery.

 Learn More at Avedis Detox

 If addiction is damaging your family, relationships, and career, and you are ready to stop using harmful substances today, learn how medication-assisted addiction treatment at Avedis can be a part of your complete recovery.
-Contact us using our secure online form or call us confidentially at 833.514.0579 today.
+Contact us using our secure online form or at 833.514.0579 today.